Exeter Farm: Chimneys

-The chimney in Room 1 is constructed of bricks (225x102x70mm) of reasonably even texture and colour.
-It is dated at about 1900, has the original fireplace complete with iron ware for cooking inside the chimney.
+The chimney in Room 1 is constructed of bricks (225 x 102 x 70 mm) of reasonably even texture and colour.
+It is dated at c.
+1900, has the original fireplace complete with iron ware for cooking inside the chimney.
 It is constructed externally to the room.
 The chimney in Room 3 is constructed inside the room and the original wall was clearly altered to take account of this.
 The chimney in Room 5 has collapsed onto the skillion roof and consequently the structure leaks water badly.

 Ceilings

-All rooms, with the exception of room 1 have 150mm wide tongue and groove beaded ceiling timbers fixed directly to the underside of the joists.
+All rooms, with the exception of room 1, have 150 mm-wide tongue-and-groove beaded ceiling timbers fixed directly to the underside of the joists.
 They are dated to about 1860/70.
 The timbers used in Room 1 are wider, approx. 200-250mm wide and are tongue and groove without any moulding at the joint.

 Roof structure

 The members are sawn timbers, the ceiling joists are connected to the wall plates by dovetail joints, the rafters are reverse birdsmouth jointed to the wall plates.
 Very few nails have been used in the structure.
-The top plate is 90mm wide and construction is identical to the southern cottage.
+The top plate is 90 mm wide and construction is identical to the southern cottage.
 Roof shingles are missing over the skillion roof.
 The tops of the timber slabs of the partition walls are visible in the roof space.

 The original roof covering was shingles.
 These remain intact except for the area where a skillion roof has been incorporated into the original.
 The entire roof is sheeted with corrugated iron.
 The skillion roof has a hipped return to the main wall and roof and is a later alteration construction at the time the skillion roof was raised.